al-tabb/routingAPI/README.md

 # routingAPI
-API for generating safe and efficient routes along a network with height and weight restrictions
+API for generating safe and efficient routes along a network with height and weight restrictions.
+Leverages PostGIS and pgRouting.